yegarti/pysonofflan/README.rst

       --api_key KEY        Needed for devices not in DIY mode.
 See https://github.com/mattsaxon/pysonofflan/wiki/Finding-the-API__Key

     Commands:
-      discover  Discover devices in the network (takes ~1... listen    Connect to device, print state, then print... off       Turn the device off.
+      discover  Discover devices in the network
+      listen    Connect to device, print state and repeat off       Turn the device off.
       on        Turn the device on.
       state     Connect to device and print current state.